BaratiLab/AugLiChem/README.md

 After activating your conda environment, `pytorch` can be installed easily and instructions are found [here](https://pytorch.org/).

+`torch_geometric` needs to be installed with `conda install pyg -c pyg -c conda-forge`.

 After pytorch, torch-sparse and torch-scatter need to be installed according to your hardware, with guide here: [torch-sparse](https://github.com/rusty1s/pytorch_sparse).

-The last manual install is `rdkit`, which is installed as:

-`conda install -c rdkit rdkit`
+<Lastly, rdkit needs to installed with:

+`pip install rdkit-pypi`>

-Once you have `pytorch', `rdkit, `torch_sparse`, and `torch_scatter` installed, installing AugLiChem can be done using PyPI:
+Once you have `pytorch` and `torch_geometric` installed, installing AugLiChem can be done using PyPI:

 `pip install auglichem`